osaxma/data_class_builder_example/README.md

 Some examples for how to build dart code from another dart code using `package:analyzer` and `package:code_builder` only (i.e. no `build_runner` or `build.yaml` files).

 In the `example` folder, there are three different stand-alone examples.
-Each one of them can be simply ran as follow:
+Each one of them can be simply executed as follow:

 ```sh
 [~/path/to/repo] dart run example/<file_name>.dart